tonyaber/tonyaber/README.md

    - Chart.js (statistics), Flatpickr (calendar), Dayjs
 - :clock12: [Momentum](https://github.com/tonyaber/momentum) is an analogue of the Chrome Web Store application of the same name.
 - :framed_picture: [Museum](https://github.com/tonyaber/museum) is an educational project from Rs School.
 CSS and HTML
+-  :triangular_flag_on_post: [RedAlert](https://github.com/tonyaber/red_alert) not completed.
+This is a copy of the game Red Alert.
+Group project
+   -  WebSocket server.
+Creating rooms for the game, adding and removing users, the ability to watch the game as spectator.
+   -  Multiplayer and singleplayer.
+   -  Bots with game logic
+   -  Written game scenario, adding new objects, battles, killing units and buildings.
+Units have a logic, when the enemy approaches, they attack him, when they lose their target, they look for a new one.
+   -  Different units have different target, attack power, radius (depending on unit type)
+   -  Disadvantages: non-optimized image, display speed decreases over time.
+We were unable to optimize the canvas, which is why the project was not completed

 <a href="https://www.codewars.com/users/tonyaber/"><img height="30" src='https://www.codewars.com/users/tonyaber/badges/micro'></a>